EddyS999/datamind/README.md

 - Provides a scoring function to evaluate the model's performance.
 ## Usage

-Here, we're using library with generated data from sklearn.
+Here, we're using datamind with a generated dataset from sklearn.

 ```python
 # Import